e3modelling/OPEN-PROM/docs/model/02_model_overview.md

 [^3]: Equipment that is installed before year $t$.
 [^4]: Services using only electricity will have electric equipment.
 [^5]: The subscript of the subsector $i$ is omitted for legibility.
+[^ict]: The active sector set also carries a separate, electricity-only demand subsector `ICT` ("Data centres and
+    Networks"), modelled outside the industry/domestic grouping; see the demand-sectors chapter.